There are two people that ultimately inspired me to start D4 Music Marketing. Gary Vaynerchuk (or Gary Vee) is one of them.

 As an artist pursuing your passion, you are doing something many people are afraid to try so it’s something to be proud of, regardless if you make it or not.

 Gary believes the most important thing you can have to be successful is self-awareness.
 For him, self-awareness is needed so you can be honest and objective at identifying what you’re actually good at.
 This allows you to make the right moves to put you in a better position for success, rather than wasting time doing things you’re not good at.
-He’s about going all in on your strengths and punting your weaknesses by working with others or paying people to do what you’re not good at.
+He’s about going all-in on your strengths and punting your weaknesses by working with others or paying people to do what you’re not good at.

 Gary hates people who complain about not seeing the results they hoped or expected.
-Because of the internet, we have much more control over our ability to succeed, so complaining or blaming others is sign of failure.
+Because of the internet, we have much more control over our ability to succeed, so complaining or blaming others is a sign of failure.
 Sure, there are things that happen that are beyond our control, but you still have control over how you react and deal with those issues.
 Often times, people who complain are either impatient or not hustling hard enough.

 To make it as an entrepreneur and artist, you have to be willing to put in the time and work.
 As he says, “Hardwork is the most controllable aspect of entrepreneurship and business.”
 People tend to view hustling as the cool thing to do, but it’s the practicality that matters to Gary.
 If you have big aspirations, there’s a certain level of work you need to put in to get where you want to be.
 In other words, the problem he sees is that many people’s ambitions don’t match their actions.

 Some might interpret ‘hustle’ as an unhealthy practice, especially when you see how much Gary works each day.
-He still believes in getting enough sleep and having a work life balance that you’re comfortable with.
+He still believes in getting enough sleep and having a work-life balance that you’re comfortable with.

 Eat Shit (Don’t Get Fancy)